-Watch the Nutcracker in a most unique setting.
+Watch the Nutcracker in a Unique Setting

 Most of us adults have a Christmas memory of watching this ballet on a stage.
 Can you imagine following it around the rooms of a gorgeous mansion?
 Buy tickets here.

-Cheer for your favorite boat at the Newport Boat Parade.
+Cheer for your Favorite Boat at the Newport Boat Parade

-Go to a Tree Lighting Ceremony.
+Go to a Tree Lighting Ceremony

 Join together with your neighbors to welcome in the season with an official tree lighting at Rhode Island’s capital, Providence, or in your home town.

-Cut down your own Christmas Tree.
+Cut Down your own Christmas Tree

-Growing up in California we got our trees from a tired old lot in a strip mall.
+Growing up in California, we got our trees from a tired old lot in a strip mall.
 In New England, we get our trees by bundling up and walking through a forest of trees looking for the exact tree that will make our homes perfect for the holidays.
 Definitely a wonderful family tradition!
-If you are the sort of family who plans ahead, you can tag your tree around Thanksgiving.
+If you are the sort of family who plans early, you can tag your tree around Thanksgiving.
 Find a cut-your-own tree farm near you.

-Celebrate Christmas Eve like a real Rhode Island Italian and partake in the Feast of the Seven Fish.
+Celebrate Christmas Eve like a real Rhode Island Italian and Partake in the Feast of the Seven Fish